jonelo/jacksum-for-macos/README.md

 #### 3. Build both the .app and the .dmg

-Open a terminal and run
+Open a Terminal and run
 ```
-./bin/make_all.sh
+% ./bin/make_all.sh
 ```
 That will build the .app and wrap it in a .dmg.
 You find both the .app and the .dmg in the folder called `./output/`.

 #### 4. Open the .dmg and test the .app

 ```
-open ./output/*.dmg
+% open ./output/*.dmg
 ```

 ### Interna of the installation app